hostadam/ares/README.md

 Ares is the utility library used for the upcoming Etheria SMP server.
 It aims to reduce clutter in the core plugin by moving utility classes and frameworks to a library as opposed to having it in a server plugin.

+### Important Information
+* Ares is currently in a pre-release state.
+  * It's not production-ready; may contain bugs and otherwise lack features.
+* Ares is built and tested on 1.20.1.
+  * Older versions are not guaranteed to work but 1.17-1.19 are generally considered safe for Ares usage.

 ### Features
 * Highly-optimized Scoreboard API
 * Nametags API (for player list sorting / rank prefixes)